Sheboygan County Court Records

 E-filing fee (per party)$35.00

 Specific totals vary by case type.
-The current fee schedule should be confirmed with the Clerk’s office or by reviewing the published fee tables.
+Confirm current amounts with the Clerk's office or by reviewing the published fee tables.

 Forms and Filing

 Court forms for civil actions, small claims complaints, answers, counterclaims, and garnishment proceedings are available through the Wisconsin Court System forms library.
-Mandatory e-filing applies to certain case types for represented parties; check with the Clerk at (920) 459-3064 for current e-filing requirements.
+Mandatory e-filing applies to certain case types for represented parties — check with the Clerk at (920) 459-3064 for current requirements.

-Fines and forfeitures may be paid through the Sheboygan County court fines payment page.
+Fines and forfeitures can be paid through the Sheboygan County court fines payment page.

 Sheboygan County Family Court Records